-How To Price Products For Profit By 2-4% in 2021 💵
+How To Put a Price on Your Products For Profit By 2-4% in 2021 💵

-Anything is better than nothing.
-However, a world-class pricing team’s superior ability on how to price products for profit can help you bank more profit dollars than an average pricing team with capped potential or downward trajectory.
+A world-class pricing team’s superior ability on how to price products for profit can help you bank more profit dollars than an average pricing team with capped potential or downward trajectory.

+How do you put a price on your products for profit?
 Why is there such a big difference in performance and productivity?

 Well, let’s remove the obvious from the discussion straight away.
 With that in mind, being a world-class pricing team that consistently achieves profit scraping pricing goals has little to do with the size of the team.

-We find that some of the best pricing teams in Australia are pretty small in size.
+We find that some of the best pricing teams in Australia are pretty small in size

-Our research shows that smaller, agile pricing teams of about 3 to 4 people on average generate more EBIT growth, buy-in and influence within their organisations than larger more established pricing functions with 15 – 20 people and in like-for-like industries and verticals.
+Our research shows that smaller, agile pricing teams of about 3 to 4 people on average generate more EBIT growth, buy-in and influence within their organisations than larger and more established pricing functions with 15 – 20 people and in like-for-like industries and verticals.

-Which means headcount is not a major driver of pricing team inefficiency (even though a lot of pricing team leads out there may tell you it is.)
+That means headcount is not a major driver of pricing team inefficiency (even though a lot of pricing team leads out there may tell you it is.)